 What actually happens on the day?

 - Christmas apparel is mandatory.
 A Santa hat is not enough.
 Buy a Santa suit.
 Make a Santa suit.
 Customise a Santa suit.
 Remember that reindeer and elves are welcome too.
 Be creative.
 Glue cotton balls to red long johns.
 Utilise Christmas decorations.
 If you don’t have any creativity, visit here to borrow some.
-And if you already have a Santa suit, bring spare parts for the Santaﬁcation of others.

 Santa’s Dos and Don’ts

 Do look after your feet.
 Slack reindeer and cuts to the National Elf Service mean that Santa has a fair amount of walking to do on the day.
-Wear comfortable/sensible footwear and maybe bring plasters if your Santa boots haven’t broken in.
+Wear sensible footwear and maybe bring plasters if your Santa boots haven’t broken in.